wp-plugins/my-simple-space/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Repair database table size routine to make use of $wpdb, as it was not working on some sites.
+*Hard coded paths were removed and instead setup to pull based on your WordPress installation.